dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 If you are not willing to react with equanimity to a market price decline of 50% 2 or 3 times a century, you are not fit to be a common shareholder and you deserve the mediocre result you are going to get.

+<span class='red'>Generally speaking, envy, resentment, revenge, and self-pity are disastrous modes of thought.
+Self-pity gets pretty close to paranoia…Every time you find your drifting into self-pity, I don’t care what the cause, your child could be dying from cancer, self-pity is not going to improve the situation.
+It’s a ridiculous way to behave.</span>

+<span class='purple'>Life will have terrible blows, horrible blows, unfair blows, it doesn’t matter.
+Some people recover and others don’t.
+There I think the attitude of Epictetus is the best.
+He thought that every mischance in life was an opportunity to behave well.
+Every mischance in life was an opportunity to learn something and that your duty was not to be immersed in self-pity, but to utilize the terrible blow in a constructive fashion.
+That is a very good idea.</span>

 Quotes
 ===========================